shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

-to our setup as we don't need to whitelist dynamic IP addresses for communicating with a mobile softphone and Twilio's global presence and edge locations enable much better performance and reliability than just directly talking to our home asterisk server from across the globe.
+to our setup as we don't need to whitelist dynamic IP addresses for communicating with a mobile softphone and Twilio's global presence and edge locations enable much better performance and reliability than just directly talking to our home Asterisk server from across the globe.

 The configuration shared here are just minimal examples that should work for most cases, you may have to tweak and adjust them to suit your setup and requirements.

 There are a few files that we'll need to edit mainly, `pjsip.conf`, `pjsip_wizard.conf` and `extensions.conf`

-The first thing that we need to do is set up a "transport" for asterisk to use for SIP signaling in the `pjsip.conf` file:
+The first thing that we need to do is set up a "transport" for Asterisk to use for SIP signaling in the `pjsip.conf` file:

 ```ini